Rayanworkout/Minimalist-CI-System/README.md

 # A Minimalist CI Pipeline

-Disclaimer: This project is not finished, and I may not continue its development.
-Everything is working but many features are still missing.
+_Disclaimer: This project is only a POC.
+Everything is working but many features are still missing and it may not work on all systems.
 Feel free to contribute to this project and / or adapt it to your needs._

 ## Demo